 Formed in 1974, Bethesda Foundation supports Bethesda North Hospital, Hospice of Cincinnati and Fernside Center for Grieving Children.
 Donor contributions, grants and special events provide funding for technology advances, patient care, medical research, and compassionate end-of-life care and bereavement services.

-Formed in 1986, Good Samaritan Hospital Foundation works to sustain the level of personal, compassionate care for which Good Samaritan Hospital is renowned.
+Formed in 1986, Good Samaritan Foundation works to sustain the level of personal, compassionate care for which Good Samaritan Hospital is renowned.
 The Foundation is also dedicated to community outreach with innovative health education and wellness programs that help people maintain better health.

 The Gift of Giving: Our History